Research & Publications

 Katherine Zaromatidis, Ph.D.

-Dr. Katherine Zaromatidis is an Associate Professor of Psychology, and Director of the graduate program in School Psychology.
+Dr. Katherine Zaromatidis is an associate professor of Psychology, and director of the graduate program in School Psychology.
 She is a New York State licensed psychologist and a permanently certified New York State school psychologist.
 She is a member of the National Association of School Psychologists and serves as a reviewer for the NASP Program Approval Board.
 Dr. Zaromatidis’ recent research has focused on topics within the areas of the teaching of psychology.
-At the Annual Conferences on the Teaching of Psychology (2010-2013), she has presented two papers on assessment of student learning ("Assessing Student Learning Outcomes in the Psychology Major" and "Using Introductory Psychology Courses to Measure Institutional Core Curriculum Goals") and two papers related to teaching research methods ("Development of an Institutional Review Board Process for Student Research Projects" and "Infusing Psychology Courses with Professional Level Experiences," and a paper on preparing students for future careers, “What’s Next: Preparing Students for Life Following Graduation.”
+At the Annual Conferences on the Teaching of Psychology (2012-2015), she presented two papers related to teaching research methods, "Development of an Institutional Review Board Process for Student Research Projects" and "Infusing Psychology Courses with Professional Level Experiences," and a paper on preparing students for future careers, “What’s Next: Preparing Students for Life Following Graduation.”
 These papers have also been published in ERIC Digests.
 Furthermore, Dr. Zaromatidis is interested in the use of interdisciplinary techniques to improve professional training.
-She has presented a paper at New York State Council for Exceptional Children ("Teaching Side by Side: Educators and Psychologists Collaborate to Improve Teacher Pedagogy"), and a paper at the Teacher Education Division of the Council for Exceptional Children ("Using Visual Media to Enhance Teacher and School Psychology Candidates’ Dispositions"), which focuses on the use of interdisciplinary techniques to improve student learning in school psychology and teacher preparation programs.
+She has presented a paper at New York State Council for Exceptional Children ("Teaching Side by Side: Educators and Psychologists Collaborate to Improve Teacher Pedagogy") and a paper at the Teacher Education Division of the Council for Exceptional Children ("Using Visual Media to Enhance Teacher and School Psychology Candidates’ Dispositions"), which focus on the use of interdisciplinary techniques to improve student learning in school psychology and teacher preparation programs.